aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/install-aptos-cli.md

 1. Go to the [Aptos CLI release page](https://github.com/aptos-labs/aptos-core/releases?q=cli&expanded=true).
 1. Click the **Assets** expandable menu for the latest release.
 1. You will see the zip files with the filename of the format: `aptos-cli-<version>-<platform>`.
 These are the platform-specific pre-compiled binaries of the CLI.
-Download the zip file for your platform, dismissing any warnings
+Download the zip file for your platform, dismissing any warnings.
 1. Unzip the downloaded file.
 This will extract the `aptos` CLI binary file into your default downloads folder.
 1. Move this extracted `aptos` binary file into your preferred local folder.